-This recipe for Mexican Pulled Pork Wraps is damn good and so easy to prepare you wont believe it.
-This pulled pork recipe is my go to when I want to feed a crowd easily and with as little faff as possible.
+This recipe for Mexican Pulled Pork Wraps is so good and so easy to prepare you wont believe it.
+This recipe is my go to when I want to feed a crowd easily and with as little faff as possible.
 One of these wraps with roast peppers, onions and cheese is my idea of heaven.

 Fabulously Easy Pulled Pork Wraps.

 About as simple as it gets I can make pulled pork in my sleep.
 It is delicious, versatile and very importantly make ahead.

 I have made it so many times it's like a pair of big, old and terribly off white comfy pants.
 Being totally make ahead it stops me having heart palpitations when I've got to cater for anymore than four.

 My absolute, absolute favourite sort of recipe......This time I am making it two days ahead along with roasted peppers and onions before nestling it down in tupperware for the long journey ahead.
 I'm planning to take it on our caravan trip this weekend along with pots of sour cream and strong cheese for much dolloping, scattering and wrapping.

 If made ahead it is best reheated gently at 180 C in a baking tray with baking parchment wet under a tap then scrunched up to make it soft and easy to handle.
 Open the paper back out to completely cover the pork.
 I place it over the top of the pulled pork followed by a layer of silver foil over the baking tray itself.

 Included here are the timings for those without an Aga but if you have one then cook overnight - just put it in the Hot oven for 30 mins uncovered before putting in the Simmer oven overnight covered tightly in foil.

 I roast onions and peppers until scorched in places.
 These are non negotiable for me.

 I serve with lots of grated cheddar and sour cream to go on top and meld INCREDIBLY with all the roasted fabulousness.